 - Full: Stretch or condense the original video frame to the specified frame size.

 Step 5 Click OK to apply the changes.
 Finally, click Convert All to save the video in the specified size.

 Icecream Video Editor is new but stable video editing software, which also works for resizing video.
 This video editor provides many effects for users to create attractive movies with special style.
 It can do more than editing the video size.
 Try it and you will fall in love with it.

-2. Customize the project setting and select the size that you want.
+Crop to adjust the size that you want.
 It is possible to compare the original size of the video with the resized one.
-The original data is showed in Metadata as the following screenshot lists.

 If you have installed Adobe Premiere Pro/Adobe Premiere CC on your computer, you may use Premiere to resize videos.
 But it is not as user-friendly as FonePaw Video Converter Ultimate to original users.
-After all, Adobe Premiere is a professional video editor for the designers.
+After all, Adobe Premiere is a professional video editor for designers.

 Step 1 Click Open to import the video to Adobe Premiere.